 - A turbulent flow or, as thin a spacer as possible, should be pumped ahead of the pipe free pill.
 In this instance, if base oil will not adversely affect the hydrostatic head, it should be used after prior agreement with the Operator Representative. - As large a spacer as possible should be pumped and displaced at the maximum possible rate, with due consideration being given to the hydrostatic head. - Thinners can be used in the spacer, but only at levels which will not cause problems if incorporated into the active mud system.
 This should help to remove gelled mud from the narrow side of the annulus. - Increasing the density of the pipe free pill above that of the circulating mud weight will also act to drive out the gelled mud.
-The present recommendations are to increase the weight to 0.02 - 0.04 sg above circulating mud weight. - The pipe free pill should be displaced to the stuck zone at the maximum possible rate. - In general, the practice of retaining a portion of the pipe-free pill inside the drill pipe and slowly displacing to the annulus during the soak period is ineffective.
-The slow pump rate used for the practice will result in this fluid going up the wide annulus.
-It is better to displace the entire pill at the maximum rate to the stuck zone.
+The present recommendations are to increase the weight to 0.02 0.04 sg above circulating mud weight. - The pipe free pill should be displaced to the stuck zone at the maximum possible rate. - It is better to displace the entire pill at the maximum rate to the stuck zone.
 However, the volume of pill pumped should make allowances for contamination by the spacer ahead of the pill.
-Volumes should be sufficient to cover the stuck zone plus a further 50%. - There is very little benefit in pumping further pills as there will always be the problem of removing gelled pipe-free agent from the stuck zone.
-It is better to allow the first pill to soak (while working the pipe) for as long as possible.
-However, if packing off is a possible problem, it may help to leave some of the pill in the string, and then pump it away slowly to maintain a low circulation rate.
+Volumes should be sufficient to cover the stuck zone plus a further 50%.